-Peter was born in Key West, Florida, during World War II, and moved to New York City with his parents shortly after the war.
+Peter was born in Key West, Florida and moved to New York City with his parents shortly after World war 2.
 He was a greatly accomplished attorney, professor, poet, translator, and scholar.

-While he practised law, Peter never lost his love for great poetry.
-He spent nearly twenty years translating Dante’s Inferno from the medieval Italian to modern English with a depp range of informative footnotes that showed him at the cutting edge of renaissance scholarship.
+Peter was Professor of English at Bradley University, Illinois.
+During a subsequent legal career, specializing in utilities law, his passion was for Italian translation.
+His twenty years translating Dante’s Inferno from the medieval Italian to modern English came with a deep range of informative footnotes that showed him at the cutting edge of renaissance scholarship.
 Similar decades were spent in his modern rhymed translations of the works of Petrarch.
-Peter passed away in December 2019, some weeks after a radiantly satsifying few days at his home near Chicago in the final editorial conference for this new Petrarch translation.
-It is the sweetest way to have crowned his life.